smartflutist661/rfantasy-bingo-stats/src/rfantasy_bingo_stats/bingo_data/bingo_2024/bingo_stats_rough_draft.md

 The authors with the most unique books read were:

-- Terry Pratchett, with 46 unique books read
+- Terry Pratchett, with 44 unique books read
-- TIE: Brandon Sanderson and Stephen King, each with 43 unique books read
+- Stephen King, with 43 unique books read
-- Seanan McGuire, with 31 unique books read
+- Brandon Sanderson, with 42 unique books read
 - Lois McMaster Bujold, with 30 unique books read
+- Seanan McGuire, with 29 unique books read
 - TIE: T. Kingfisher and Adrian Tchaikovsky, each with 27 unique books read
-- Neil Gaiman, with 23 unique books read
-- TIE: Martha Wells and Ursula K. Le Guin, each with 22 unique books read
+- Ursula K. Le Guin, with 22 unique books read
-- Jim Butcher, with 21 unique books read
+- TIE: Neil Gaiman and Jim Butcher, each with 21 unique books read
-- TIE: Ilona Andrews and Will Wight and Michael J. Sullivan, each with 19 unique books read
+- TIE: Martha Wells and Ilona Andrews and Michael J. Sullivan, each with 19 unique books read
-- TIE: Tamora Pierce and Mercedes Lackey and Robin Hobb and Rick Riordan, each with 18 unique books read
+- TIE: Tamora Pierce and Mercedes Lackey and Will Wight and Robin Hobb and Rick Riordan, each with 18 unique books read

 <INSERT_PLOT_HERE>

 As with books, most authors were read only once.
-There were an average of 6.9 reads per author.
+There were an average of 7.0 reads per author.

 The following tables represent a best-effort attempt at a statistical breakdown of author demographics.
-The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 476722 times for each of his demographic groups.
+The "Overall %" column represents the _total_ number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts 464857 times for each of his demographic groups.
 The "Unique %" column represents the unique number of times a demographic appeared in Bingo data, i.e. Brandon Sanderson counts only once, no matter how many squares or cards he appears on.